arbor-sim/arbor/doc/py_domdec.rst

         n_cells = 100
         recipe = my_recipe(n_cells)

-        # The hints perfer the multicore backend, so the decomposition is expected
+        # The hints prefer the multicore backend, so the decomposition is expected
         # to never have cell groups on the GPU, regardless of whether a GPU is
         # available or not.
         cable_hint                  = arb.partition_hint()